cgnomads/GSOPs/README.md

 ## Known Issues
 We consider GSOPs to be a professional-grade prototyping toolset.
 It is not free from error, and the user experience could be improved in many areas.
 Here are some of the known issues:

 * ~~Rotating a splat model will not update spherical harmonics data accordingly.
-As a result, view-dependent lighting effects will not behave correctly in exported models.~~ **This has been resolved in GSOPs 2.5**
+As a result, view-dependent lighting effects will not behave correctly in exported models.~~ **This has been fixed in GSOPs 2.5!**
 * Rendering the viewport with `gaussian_splats_generate_training_data` will always use the viewport aspect ratio as the camera resolution aspect ratio (with a maxmium dominant resolution of 720 in Houdini Apprentice).
 This is because I could not find a python hook to set the viewport size.
 As a workaround, be sure to set your viewport size manually before performing viewport renders.
-As an alternative, you can render the scene using [flipbook](https://www.sidefx.com/docs/houdini/render/flipbook.html). **If the `render_viewport` button does not work, change your Houdini desktop layout to the default `Build` layout.**
+As an alternative, you can render the scene using [flipbook](https://www.sidefx.com/docs/houdini/render/flipbook.html).
+* If the `gaussian_splats_generate_training_data` `render_viewport` button does not work, change your Houdini layout to the default `Build` layout.
+This is due to a hardcoded viewport panel reference.
 * It is possible to create bad export data when using the `unpack` feature of `gaussian_splats_visualize_boxes`.
 As a workaround, avoid having this node in any data stream leading to an export node.
 * The`gaussian_splats_feature_analysis` visualizer sometimes fails to refresh (toggle the visualize button as a workaround), and this often precedes a Houdini crash.
 The UX when dealing with very small or large attribute values also needs improvement.
 * There's quite a bit of python in the project which needs additional error handling.